If you’re Googling “what to wear to a court hearing?” it’s likely that you have…

 - Ensuring that their existing employees won’t be subjected to abuse or predatory behaviors

-Even though employers are concerned with protecting themselves, sticking to these steadfast rules works against those with convictions or arrests in their past.
+Even though employers are concerned with protecting themselves, sticking to these steadfast rules works against those with convictions or past arrests.
 An unfortunate side effect of a criminal past is that it often makes it difficult to return to legitimate employment which can cause a person to return to crime to survive.

 Job hunting with a misdemeanor

 Misdemeanor crimes are those less serious in nature.
 Most people with criminal records have misdemeanors in their backgrounds.
-In the U.S., more than 10 million misdemeanor cases are filed every year.
+In the U.S., more than 10 million misdemeanor cases are filed yearly.
 Several issues arise from the sheer volume of misdemeanor crimes being filtered through the American legal system.

-For instance, a lack of resources prevents many innocent people from getting proper legal representation.
+For instance, lacking resources prevents many innocent people from getting proper legal representation.
 Lack of resources can mean that a defendant did not have enough money to afford an attorney; or that the defendant received an overwhelmed or inexperienced court-appointed attorney.
-According to the National Association of Criminal Defense Lawyer’s The Terrible Toll of America’s Broken Misdemeanor Courts, in either of these cases, a defendant might plead guilty to a crime they did not actually commit.
+According to the National Association of Criminal Defense Lawyers’ The Terrible Toll of America’s Broken Misdemeanor Courts, in either of these cases, a defendant might plead guilty to a crime they did not actually commit.
 Unfortunately, many people do not know the toll a guilty plea will take on their lives.